Aid Application Information

 Parent Plus Direct Loan and Grad Plus Direct Loan

-How can I find information about my current or previous Perkins, Stafford, or Alternative loans?
+How can I find information about my current or previous Perkins, Direct, or Alternative loans?

-In order to view your Perkins or Stafford loans you can visit NSLDS.
-You will need your Department of Education PIN number for access.
-If you need to view the Alternative loans you have borrowed while you have been at OUHSC, you can visit ELM Resources.
+In order to view your Perkins or Direct loans, you can visit NSLDS.
+You will need your FSA ID in order to log in.
+If you need to review the Alternative loans you have borrowed while you have been at OUHSC, please contact our office for a full list.
+If you borrowed Alternative loans while at a prior institution, you will need to contact that institution's financial aid office.

 Why does it take so long for a private Alternative loan to disburse?